mhanki/Nom/README.md

 ## Usage

-From now on, every time you happen to hit that dreaded "o" instead of "p" when working with npm, you will feed this little turtle instead of being prompted with a bland "command not found" message.
+From now on, every time you happen to hit that dreaded "o" instead of "p" when working with npm, you will feed this turtle instead of being prompted with a bland "command not found" message.
 Enjoy! 🍓

 <img src="https://raw.githubusercontent.com/mhanki/Nom/master/assets/nom.gif" >